-Institution of Civil Engineers – COVID-19 and the new normal for infrastructure systems
+Institution of Civil Engineers – Covid-19 and the new normal for infrastructure systems – next steps

-The Institution of Civil Engineers (ICE), in partnership with the Infrastructure Client Group, have released a Green Paper which discusses the early lessons that the infrastructure sector should take away from the outbreak of COVID-19 in the UK.
+The Institution of Civil Engineers (ICE), in partnership with the Infrastructure Client Group, have released a white paper that examines the impact of Covid-19 on the future shape of infrastructure systems in the UK.

 Ordem dos Engenheiros de Portugal – Initiatives during the COVID-19 pandemic